CelliesProjects/SensorHub/README.md

 #endif
 ```
+3. In `platformio.ini` adjust `NTP_POOL` to [your countries iso code](https://www.iban.com/country-codes) and `TIMEZONE` to [your local time zone](https://remotemonitoringsystems.ca/time-zone-abbreviations.php).
-3. Build and upload the firmware to the esp32.
+4. Build and upload the firmware to the esp32.

 ## Done!